State of Marketing Report 2020 Post-COVID-19

-With regards to eCommerce the UK is considered a canary in a coal mine, because of the high uptake of and use of eCommerce.
+With regards to eCommerce the UK is considered a canary in a coal mine, or in other words a test case, because of the high uptake of and use of eCommerce in the UK.

 According to Q1 2020 IPA Bellwether Report, analysed by Marketing Week, UK advertising budgets are being cut aggressively from a +4% net balance in Q4 2019 to a -6.1% in March 2020.

 More than 75% of eCommerce business have changed their UK marketing campaigns, certainly an indicator for the wider effects globally.

 Advertising expenditure is to a large extent based on what has worked previously, but for most of us, a pandemic has not occurred in living memory, long before the internet and social media.
 The new dynamic, is one where nothing is certain except uncertainty, therefore the outcome from advertising and marketing expenditure is uncertain.
 Consquently, budgets have already been cut or are likely to be cut as campaigns are reviewed.